jogp10/AALTO_DBSWA_2425/projectI/RUNNING.md

 ### Prerequisites

 - Ensure Docker and Docker Compose are installed on your system.
-- Verify necessary environment variables are set in `.env` or `project.env`.
+- Verify necessary environment variables are set in `project.env`.

 ## Running the Application